 Planting trees is one of the simplest and most cost-effective landscaping projects.
 All you need is a few digging tools, mulch, and the tree.
 With crushed stones or garden rocks, you can easily fill a lot of space without having to pay a high price for lawns such as grass or other plants.

-These walls are painted in 'Knightsbridge 215' (opens in a new tab) and 'Carmine 189' (opens in a new tab), smart masonry paints, both from Little Greene (opens in a new tab).
-If you already have a patio, you can expand its visual impact and at the same time minimize the lawn space that is responsible for watering by adding a landscaping buffer.
-The cheapest option is to dig a trench around the existing yard and fill it with mulch.
-A step beyond that, landscaping stones can add a more refined touch with the added benefit that they don't need to be replaced on a regular basis, like mulch.
+To minimize the lawn space that requires watering, you can add a landscaping buffer by digging a trench around the existing yard and filling it with mulch.
+If you want to go a step further, landscaping stones can add a more refined touch with the added benefit that they don't need to be replaced on a regular basis.

 Save smaller branches (those less than 1 inch in diameter) to create a charming rustic gazebo.
 Two simple inverted “U” separated by a pair of feet can be connected to each foot more or less by horizontal braces; tie the pieces with wire.
 Or you can make a more square design with vertical “posts” and a “horizontal” roof.
 Plant a climbing vine at each end of the arbor and train the stems to climb and pass over the new structure.